How can I accrue for income owed? (Accounts Receivable)

 1. Within the Adjustments screen, click on 'Accounts Receivable' in the Creditors & Debtors table.

 3. This adjustment will then be shown in the Accounts Receivable table and will have adjusted your Balance Sheet total.
-It can be reversed out in the first month of the next financial year (or when the Gift Aid income is actually received) using the Reversal button on the right-hand side of the adjustment.
+It can be reversed out in the first month of the next financial year (or when the income is actually received) using the Reversal button on the right-hand side of the adjustment.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.